 |The new value of the account attribute, which replaces any existing value.
 Set |

-Activity is ignorable, if Personalization is not initialized in the application's
+- The Personalization Android SDK was not initialized in the application's

 |The activity for which to get an Personalization Screen.|

 Screen for tracking and personalization, when an app can't use an